Edwardstong/Investigate_Calorie_In_Recipies/README.md

 home cooks, nutritionists, and food enthusiasts looking to make informed choices about meal planning, whether aiming for indulgence or balanced nutrition.
 Our analysis will focus on key columns such as:

-nutrition: A list containing calories, total fat, sugar, sodium, protein, saturated fat, and carbohydrates, with percentages of the daily recommended value (PDV)
+-**nutrition: A list containing calories, total fat, sugar, sodium, protein, saturated fat, and carbohydrates, with percentages of the daily recommended value (PDV)**

 -**n_steps: Number of steps in recipe**